csvpath/csvpath/docs/assignment.md

 There are a number of qualifiers.
 These are the ones that are involved with assignment:

 - `asbool`
+- `decrease`
+- `increase`
+- `latch`
+- `nocontrib`
+- `notnone`
 - `onchange`
 - `onmatch`

-- `nocontrib`
-- `latch`
+These qualifiers are consistently applied to all variable assignments.
+This in contrast to the more case-by-case way qualifiers work in other match components.

-You can <a href='https://github.com/dk107dk/csvpath/blob/main/docs/qualifiers.md'>read about them here</a>.
+You can <a href='https://github.com/dk107dk/csvpath/blob/main/docs/qualifiers.md'>read about all the qualifiers here</a>.

 Qualifiers can go together in any order.
-CsvPath decides what to do in an assignment based on all the qualifiers that it finds and which are applicable.
+CsvPath decides what to do in an assignment based on all the qualifiers it finds and which are applicable.
 There are three ways a qualifier relates to an assignment:

 - It may qualify the specific act of the assignment
 - It may qualify the assignment's relationship to the whole row